ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 - [Configurable block brokers](https://github.com/ipfs/helia/pull/280): a generic interface for resolving CIDs to blocks.
 Allows developers to choose (and even implement their own) block fetching approach for their app, e.g. Trustless Gateways, Bitswap, or a combination of the two.
 [Released in Helia v2.1.0](https://github.com/ipfs/helia/releases/tag/helia-v2.1.0)
 - [@helia/http](https://github.com/ipfs/helia/issues/289): A browser optimised version of Helia that leans on trustless gateways to enable verified retrieval.
 This was the package that was used in the examples above.
-- [@helia/verified-fetch](https://github.com/ipfs/helia/issues/348): A library that would provide a similar interface to the Fetch Web API
+- [@helia/verified-fetch](https://github.com/ipfs/helia/issues/348): A library that would provide a similar interface to the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and accept native `ipfs://` and `ipns://` URIs and function like an IPFS gateway.
+We intend for it to serve as a drop-in replacement for `fetch` requests to trusted gateways.

 ### Helia in a Service Worker

-Another approach involves a [Service Worker](https://github.com/w3c/ServiceWorker/blob/main/explainer.md) registered by the app that intercepts CID requests to gateways (that are unverified) and uses Helia to fetch and verify.
+Another thread of work involves a [Service Worker](https://github.com/w3c/ServiceWorker/blob/main/explainer.md) registered by the app that intercepts CID requests to gateways (that are unverified) and uses Helia to fetch and verify.
 This works for sub-resources and async data and assumes that the app already fetches CIDs from a trusted IPFS gateway, e.g. `fetch('/ipfs/[CID]')...` , because they can be detected and handled by the service worker.

 From a technical perspective, the service worker is tied to the app’s origin and registered by the app’s code.
 Helia is imported and handles CID requests by fetching the raw blocks of the requested CID from trustless gateways (or directly from peers with supported transports), verifying, and caching.